Prioritization Decision Matrix: 7 Steps to Rank Anything

 Based on Saaty, 1980; Velasquez & Hester, 2013

-Thomas Saaty formalized one of the most widely cited versions — the Analytic Hierarchy Process (AHP) — in 1980, creating a structured prioritization approach for complex decisions [2].
-Velasquez and Hester’s 2013 review in the International Journal of Operations Research cataloged 11 distinct multi-criteria decision analysis methods, and the field has expanded since [3].
-But the core logic stays the same across all of them: separating what matters from how well each option delivers is the fundamental principle behind every decision matrix.
+Thomas Saaty formalized the Analytic Hierarchy Process (AHP) in 1980, creating one of the most widely cited structured prioritization approaches for complex decisions [2].
+Velasquez and Hester’s 2013 review in the International Journal of Operations Research surveyed a range of multi-criteria decision analysis methods, including AHP, TOPSIS, ELECTRE, and PROMETHEE, and set out the relative advantages and disadvantages of each [3].
+The core logic stays the same across all of them: separating what matters from how well each option delivers is the fundamental principle behind every decision matrix.

-Pro-con listNone (informal)NoQuick personal decisionsNo way to compare importance
+Pro-con listNoQuick personal decisions; no way to compare importance

-Weighted decision matrix4-6 customYesMulti-factor project rankingRequires upfront setup time
+Weighted decision matrixYesMulti-factor goal or project ranking; needs upfront setup

-Analytic Hierarchy ProcessUnlimited (pairwise)Yes (derived)High-stakes strategic decisionsTime-intensive for many options
+Analytic Hierarchy ProcessYes (derived)High-stakes strategic decisions; time-intensive for many options

-The decision matrix sits in a sweet spot: more rigorous than a pro-con list, less time-intensive than a full AHP.
-For most team-based decisions involving four to eight options and five or six criteria, it’s the right tool.
+The decision matrix sits in a useful middle: more rigorous than a pro-con list, less time-intensive than a full AHP.
+For most decisions involving four to eight options and five or six criteria, it is the right tool.
 The weighted decision matrix wins when the goal is structured clarity rather than mathematical perfection.

 How to build a prioritization decision matrix in 7 steps

-This step-by-step process works whether you’re choosing between product features, hiring candidates, or personal projects.
+This process works whether you are choosing between personal goals, side projects, product features, or hiring candidates.
 Grab a spreadsheet and follow along with your own decision.
-The whole process takes 30-60 minutes for a first-time build — less than the meeting you’d otherwise spend arguing.
+The whole build takes 30-60 minutes the first time, which is less time than the back-and-forth you would otherwise spend going in circles.

 Step 1: list every option you need to rank

 Write down all the options competing for your attention or resources.
-Don’t filter yet.
-If you’re prioritizing product features, list all candidate features.
-If you’re picking quarterly goals, list every proposed goal.
+Do not filter yet.
+If you are picking a focus for the year, list every goal you are seriously considering.
+If you are prioritizing product features, list all the candidates.

 In practice, 3-10 options is the productive range.
-Fewer than three doesn’t need a matrix.
-In our experience, more than ten options creates scoring fatigue before you finish — by option seven, people start rushing.
-So if your list exceeds ten, run a quick pre-filter (cut anything that clearly fails a basic viability check) before you begin scoring.
+Fewer than three does not need a matrix.
+Beyond ten, scoring fatigue sets in before you finish, and attention thins out on the later options just when consistency matters most.
+So if your list exceeds ten, run a quick pre-filter and cut anything that clearly fails a basic viability check before you begin scoring.

 Step 2: define 4-6 evaluation criteria

-Criteria are the lenses through which you’ll judge each option.
-Good criteria are specific, measurable (or at least ratable), and independent of each other.
-Common criteria for business decisions include impact, effort, risk, strategic alignment, and time to value.
+Criteria are the lenses through which you judge each option.
+Good criteria are specific, measurable or at least ratable, and independent of each other.
+For a personal goal prioritization matrix, useful criteria include how well the option fits your values, the energy or time it will cost, and which life area it strengthens.
+For a business decision, common criteria include impact, effort, risk, strategic alignment, and time to value.
 When decisions involve resource allocation across time and money, budget constraints may warrant a separate criterion.

-Avoid vague labels like “quality” or “importance” — they smuggle in subjectivity you’re trying to make explicit.
-If you can’t define what a 5 out of 5 looks like for a criterion, the criterion isn’t ready.
-As Belton and Stewart emphasize in their integrated MCDA framework, clear criteria definition is a foundational step — ambiguity in what each criterion means introduces inconsistency that no amount of scoring precision can fix [4].
+Avoid vague labels like “quality” or “importance” because they smuggle in the subjectivity you are trying to make explicit.
+If you cannot define what a 5 out of 5 looks like for a criterion, the criterion is not ready.
+Clear criteria definition is a foundational step in any multi-criteria analysis, and ambiguity in what each criterion means introduces inconsistency that no amount of scoring precision can fix.
 Vague criteria produce precise-looking nonsense.

 Step 3: assign percentage weights to each criterion

 Not all criteria matter equally.
 Weights tell the matrix which factors count more.
 Your weights must add up to 100%.
-If strategic alignment matters twice as much as speed, give alignment 30% and speed 15%.
+If long-term direction matters twice as much as speed, give direction 30% and speed 15%.

 Pro Tip